MonsterGirl’s 150 Days of Classic Horror #99 The Man Who Laughs 1928 & The Unknown 1927

 Warrenton uses expressive camera angles, along with moody and beautifully executed low-key lighting, and atmospheric backlit frames.
 Each shot is framed like an exquisite 17th-century Hogarthian painting, utilizing Leni’s background in German Expressionism, culminating in scenes of pageantry, the elegance of its set pieces and stylized grandeur, and at times uneasy gruesomeness.

-And there’s a moment Clancharlie (Conrad Veidt playing a second role) is being sent to the Iron Lady floats into the frame and the darkness closes in around him.
-The shot is set up with black empty space to devour him, it’s brilliantly executed.
+And there’s a moment when Clancharlie (Conrad Veidt playing a second role) is being sent to the Iron Lady floats into the frame, and the darkness closes around him.
+The shot is set up with black empty space to devour him, and it’s brilliantly executed.
 The Duchess Josiana’s room is cluttered like a den of sensual pleasures, and even her little monkey adds a touch of the bizarre.

 Another incredible cinematic moment is little Gwynplaine wandering the cold countryside of Cornwall among the swinging corpses hanging from the gibbets.
 The whole scene is hallucinatory in the fashion of expressionist art.
 The Southwark Fair and the show with the theatre troop with Ursus’ storytelling’ theatrics is shot with flair.
 Warrenton knew how to utilize space to tell a visual story.